“Self-compassion is simply giving the same kindness to ourselves that we would give to others.” Christopher Germer

 The MSC curriculum will be offered as:

-– an introductory evening (Sunday, March 22nd),
+– dinner followed by an introductory evening (Sunday, March 22nd),

 – 3 full days of training on Monday, March 23rd, Tuesday, March 24th and Thursday, March 26th